Key School Information for New Families

 • E-Newsletters: Once you have created your account in Key School's Membership Toolkit site you will automatically start receiving two weekly e-newsletters, one from the School (called Principal's Corner) and one from the PTO (called Next Week at Key or NW@K).
 Next Week at Key is usually emailed on a Sunday night and Principal's Corner is emailed during the week.
 They are the primary source for learning about school news, upcoming events and ways to get involved at the school.

-• Emails from various members of Key School Staff and the PTO will also be sent via Membership Toolkit (for example, emails from Key Admin (Principal Landeryou and Assistant Principal Green), the PTO Presidents, the School Nurse, as well as e-Newsletters from the Equity Team, an Art Newsletter from Ms. Pollet and messages from the PTO'S Public Health Committee.
+• Emails from various members of Key School Staff and the PTO will also be sent via Membership Toolkit (for example, emails from Key Admin (Principal Landeryou and Assistant Principal Green), the PTO Presidents, the School Nurse, as well as e-Newsletters from the Equity Team and Inner Core Teachers.

 • Room Parents can also use the Message Board feature in Membership Toolkit to post messages to parents in their class or grade.